What’s the Biggest Plane in the World? It Depends on How You Define It!

 • Status: In service

-• YouTube video of the Globemaster III
+• YouTube Video: Globemaster III

 15. Lockheed Martin C-130J Super Hercules: Tactical Transport Essential (1999)